hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 * Self-service portal with Terraform on the backend
 * Custom command line scripts for specific needs

+???
+**Here are just a few of the things you might build with the Terraform Cloud API.**

 ---
 name: TFE-Chapter-5
 class: title

 # Chapter 5
 ## Bonus Lab & Extra Resources

+???
+COMING SOON: A bonus lab that ties everything we learned in this workshop together.

 ---
 name: additional-resources-tfe